The role of alternatives in a SMSF

 One broad asset class that has received a substantial amount of attention ever since the financial crisis of 2007/2008 is alternatives.

 This is a wide category of different types of investments, whose returns are generally different to the major asset classes.
-So when the value of alternative investments rises, the value of traditional asset classes will fall and the reverse is also true.
+So, when the value of alternative investments rise, the value of traditional asset classes will fall and the reverse is also true.

 The reason they have garnered the attentions of investors since the financial crisis is because many wanted to remain exposed to assets that have the potential to generate a good return, but also want protection in the event the market experiences another substantial decline.
 This is the role that alternatives generally play in a portfolio.

 Pete Pennicott, a director and financial adviser with financial advice firm Pekada, explains there are many different interpretations of what alternatives are.